w3f/Grant-Milestone-Delivery/README.md

 ### Process

-1. Let the [Grants Team](https://grants.web3.foundation/docs/Introduction/team#w3f-grants-evaluators) know that you are intending to work on an external evaluation, either by commenting on the milestone pull request in question, by submitting a draft PR with a reference to the milestone PR, by [email](mailto:grants@web3.foundation?subject=External%20Evaluation) or [Matrix](https://matrix.to/#/!XpynPDLusWUWfDpaqr:matrix.org?via=web3.foundation).
+1. Let the [Grants Team](https://grants.web3.foundation/docs/Introduction/team#w3f-grants-evaluators) know that you are intending to work on an external evaluation (no more than one at a time, please!), either by commenting on the milestone pull request in question, by submitting a draft PR with a reference to the milestone PR, by [email](mailto:grants@web3.foundation?subject=External%20Evaluation) or [Matrix](https://matrix.to/#/!XpynPDLusWUWfDpaqr:matrix.org?via=web3.foundation).
 2. [Fork](https://github.com/w3f/Grant-Milestone-Delivery/fork) this repository.
 3. In the newly created fork, create a **copy** of the evaluation template ([`evaluations/evaluation-template.md`](evaluations/evaluation-template.md)).
 4. Name the file `project-name_milestone-number_your-github-username.md`.